Researches

 New optical sensor designs

 Silicon photonics shows high-compatibilities to CMOS LSIs as it can be fabricated on standard CMOS technologies.
-Our researches developed new optical sensors designed on standard CMOS LSIs.
+My researches developed new optical sensors designed on standard CMOS LSIs.
 Sensors enable to measure visible (RGB), ultraviolet (UV) and infrared (Ir) lights without color filters.

 Power Electronics